 The property is graced with a peaceful cluster of cottages which provides guests with a year-round opportunity to escape to the tranquil shores of Blue Mountain Lake.
-Each private cabin has its own picnic area complete with a campfire, grill and picnic table and in the summer a private beach gives guests access to the refreshing lake water.
+Each private cabin has its own picnic area complete with a campfire, grill, and picnic table.
+In the summer, a private beach gives guests access to the refreshing lake water.
 (Take a virtual tour of Blue Mountain Lake and see for yourself why it continues to attract guest after all these years.)

 Unlike the Prospect House, Prospect Point Cottages is open year round.
-In the winter months the cabins are a warm and inviting resting place after a day of cross-country skiing, snowshoeing, snowmobiling and ice fishing.
+In the winter months, the cabins are a warm and inviting resting place after a day of cross-country skiing, snowshoeing, snowmobiling, or ice fishing.

 Eager to learn more and explore all that the Adirondack Experience region has to offer?
 Book your stay today!
 We'll leave the light on for you.